 When selecting a proxy server for automating business processes, several critical factors must be taken into account:

 Considering these factors is essential for ensuring the smooth operation of web resources and the effective implementation of automated business processes.
+Our customers can find our solutions suitable for most use cases, and the cost of services may significantly decrease thanks to our partners' proxy discounts.

 There are numerous methods available for setting up and utilizing IP rotation and integrating proxy pools to automate tasks.
 Among these, anti-detect browsers stand out as particularly convenient and effective for managing these processes.
 Anti-detect browsers simplify the downloading and management of multiple proxy servers, thereby maintaining anonymity and preventing the linkage of accounts or profiles.
 An example of such a tool is AdsPower, known for its user-friendly interface and robust features for proxy integration and automation across various profiles.
 Here's how to integrate proxies with rotation and pools using AdsPower, starting with the setup of a single proxy that supports automatic IP changes, which can be either residential or mobile: